hfung4/Data-Projects/software_requirements_classification/README.md

   - The SecReq dataset that contains software requirements from three industries/domains: CPN, ePurse, GPS.
 Each requirement is labelled security-related or non-security-related.

-  - The NFR dataset that contains software requirements labelled functional or non-functional, as well as nine-different subtypes of NFRs.
+  - The NFR dataset that contains software requirements labelled functional or non-functional, as well as nine-different subtypes of NFRs. <br><br>